 Key Training Methods Across Cultures

 Despite geographic and cultural differences, ancient warriors employed a remarkably consistent set of training principles to enhance reflexes.
-These can be distilled into four core categories.
+These can be distilled into four core categories, each supported by modern science.

 Repetitive Weapon Drills for Muscle Memory